 Don’t miss the opportunity to embellish your home with one of these paintings!

 In my childhood and youth, I was very creative and others noticed my artistic talent.
 People often said, “Oh, she inherited that from Uncle Willi.”
 Uncle Willi was my grandfather.
 That’s why his praise counted especially when he hung one of my art projects from high school at home.

 But then came the upper high school (9th-13th grade).
 As a dyslexic, I “fled” to a technical college, where I only had one language to study.
 Unfortunately, we only had technical drawing as subject but no art lessons.
 And so my artistic vein went underground for many years.
 At that time I wasn’t even aware that I was creative in many ways, e.g. with photography, graphic design, calligraphy, etc.

 My inner artist vegetated underground until there was finally an opportunity to participate in a painting course for adults.
 I didn’t even know there was such a thing for a long time.

 The resurrection of my inner artist

 Equipped with my grandfather’s ancient watercolor paint box, I took part in a weekend of watercolor painting in Siegerland (Germany).
 What an experience!
 And the paintings I did during this weekend exceeded all my expectations:

 For the next 10-15 years, I painted sometimes more, sometimes less.
 This often depended more on the circumstances than on my wish to paint.
-After my first own vernissage in 2011, I unconsciously felt that I needed more artistic activity.
-Through a burnout soon thereafter, it became clear that my inner artist can no longer be suppressed without causing health problems.
+After my first own art show in 2011, I subconsciously felt that I needed more artistic activity.
+Through a burnout soon after, it became clear that my inner artist can no longer be suppressed without causing health problems.
 Expressing myself through painting is a deep-seated need and desire.
-Also, the hobby artist category didn’t fit anymore.
+Also, soon the hobby artist category didn’t fit anymore.